mojodojodev/mojodojo.dev/guides/intro_to_mojo/2-basic-types.md

 `x` contains an address that is pointing to the heap object

-In Python we can change the type like:
+In Python we can change the type dynamically:

 ```mojo